Amy Winehouse you know i’m no good meaning

 The Genesis of a Masterpiece

 “You Know I’m No Good” was co-written by Amy Winehouse herself and producer Mark Ronson, a creative duo that managed to capture the artist’s essence at its finest.
-The song was included in her debut album, “Frank” (2003), and quickly became a worldwide hit, catapulting Winehouse to fame.
+He included the song in her debut album, “Frank” (2003), and quickly became a worldwide hit, catapulting Amy to fame.

 The Inspiration: